This year's "Prize for Understanding and Tolerance"

 Daniel Barenboim, general music director of the Berlin State Opera, gave a speech honoring the sisters Renate Lasker-Harpprecht and Anita Lasker-Wallfisch.
 Henning Kagermann commended Hasso Plattner.
 Peter Schäfer, director of the Jewish Museum Berlin, presented the awards.

 "With our exhibitions, events, educational programs, and Academy, we champion peaceful and respectful co-existence irrespective of ethnic, religious, or cultural identity.
 This is now more crucial than ever.
-That is what the Award for Understanding and Tolerance stands for, and especially today’s prizewinners," says Peter Schäfer, Director of the Jewish Museum Berlin.
+That is what the Prize for Understanding and Tolerance stands for, and especially today’s prizewinners," says Peter Schäfer, Director of the Jewish Museum Berlin.

-The Award for Understanding and Tolerance
+The Prize for Understanding and Tolerance

-Since 2002, the "Award for Understanding and Tolerance" has been conferred on businesspeople, cultural figures, and politicians who have rendered outstanding service in the interest of understanding and tolerance.
+Since 2002, the "Prize for Understanding and Tolerance" has been conferred on businesspeople, cultural figures, and politicians who have rendered outstanding service in the interest of understanding and tolerance.
 The award is traditionally presented at an anniversary gala dinner, hosted jointly by the Society of Friends and Patrons of the Jewish Museum Berlin Foundation and the Museum.

 2016 Award Winners: Renate Lasker-Harpprecht and Anita Lasker-Wallfisch